 Q: What if I am a new student?

-A: Students newly enrolled in the district may pay for transportation with the discount fee of $150 per student.
-New students enrolled on or prior to January 1st of the current school year will be charged the full annual fee.
-New students enrolled after January 1st of the current school year will be charged 50% of the annual fee.
+A: You may enter your address on the Attendance Area Finder to find out if you have the option to pay for bus service.
+Students newly enrolled in the district may pay for transportation with the discount fee of $150 per student.
+New students enrolled on or before January 1 of the current school year will be charged the full annual fee.
+New students enrolled after January 1 of the current school year will be charged 50% of the annual fee.

 Q: Are there opportunities for financial assistance?